-Recruiting the right employee can be expensive in terms of both money and management time, so it is important that it's done right.
+Recruiting the right employee can be expensive in terms of both money and management time, so it must be done right.
 Managers need to ensure that they recruit the right person for the role.

 Ensuring that the right candidate is taken on can also reduce the risk of having to repeat the process frequently and minimises the risk of problems with the individual once they are appointed.

-As well as ensuring that the candidate has the ability to carry out the role, there are a number of legal requirements to consider to avoid potential pitfalls.
+As well as ensuring that the candidate can carry out the role, there are many legal requirements to consider to avoid potential pitfalls.

 One vital factor that must be checked is that the person you are looking to recruit can legally work in the UK.